 A year after seven Christian families were forced from

-in a village in the western Mexican state of
+their homes in a village in the western Mexican state of

 Jalisco, the 30 Christians are currently being housed in a wine cellar.